 In our culture we tend to take words seriously while dismissing, for example, the choice of typeface as a surface phenomenon which does not in and of itself convey meaning.
 This is a mistake.
 Ordinary people may or may not know Universe from Helvetica but they feel the difference and this subconscious perception is more often than not of critical importance.
 The same is true of colour, pattern, photographic, video and illustration styles, the choice of models, interior decor, furniture, clothing, hairstyles, make-up, accessories, etc. If all such elements of design in a product’s presentation are on the same wavelength as that of the potential consumer’s own stylistic predisposition then he or she can identify with and purchase the product.
 If not, then an insurmountable barrier between the consumer and the product has been erected inhibiting permission to purchase.

 This isn’t fashion forecasting: instead of crystal ball gazing the upper echelons of the avant-garde I have focused on mainstream stylistic developments in the real world today.
 I do this by cross-indexing and distilling current information regarding all design led consumer products from across the globe.
-Source of such information includes: (1) magazines and newspapers, (2) professional journals and publications, (3) consumer catalogues, (4) shop displays and international TV.
+Sources of such information include: (1) magazines and newspapers, (2) professional journals and publications, (3) consumer catalogues, (4) shop displays and international TV.
+My facilities for such an undertaking are limited to say the least but I believe that I am helping to prepare the ground for a much needed, timely, anthropology of style.

 If you want to know what’s going on just read lots of fashion magazines.
 That’s how we’ve always kept abreast of trends in the past.